Eager to experiment, but disorientated: how well prepared is the retail sector for AI?

 In order to obtain a more complete picture and compare the perspectives of companies with the expectations of consumers, we will now expand our AI study to include a consumer survey.
 This consumer survey will help us to better understand the expectations and requirements of customers and ensure that the AI technologies used in retail actually offer added value for customers and are widely accepted.

-Exclusive pre-publication at the GDI retail conference
+Exclusive pre-publication at the GDI retail summit

 We will continue to analyse the results of our GDI surveys and provide valuable insight and recommendations for action to companies that are on the road to a digital transformation.
-Stay tuned for further developments and insight from our study, which will be presented exclusively by Dr Johannes Bauer, an author and the head of the GDI think tank, at the 74th International Retail Conference on 12 September 2024, ahead of its publication in late 2024.
+Stay tuned for further developments and insight from our study, which will be presented exclusively by Dr Johannes Bauer, an author and the head of the GDI think tank, at the 74th International Retail Summit on 12 September 2024, ahead of its publication in late 2024.

 Share this post